-Syria's Eastern Ghouta suffers 250 civilian deaths, rights group says
+'War crimes on epic scale:' 250 deaths in two days in Syria's Eastern Ghouta

-(CNN)At least 250 civilians have been killed by shelling and airstrikes in Syria's Eastern Ghouta in the past 48 hours, the UK-based Syrian Observatory for Human Rights said Tuesday.
+(CNN)At least 250 civilians have been killed in two days of relentless bombardment of Eastern Ghouta in Syria, activists say, prompting warnings that the regime of Bashar al-Assad is preparing to crush the rebel-held enclave.

-The death toll included 58 children and 42 women, the group said.
-More than 1,200 people were wounded by the Syrian regime shelling and airstrikes on the besieged Damascus suburb, which rights activists and residents described as being under "constant bombardment."
+The UK-based Syrian Observatory for Human Rights said 106 died on Tuesday, the highest in a single day since a 2013 alleged chemical attack on eastern Ghouta, which activists say killed approximately 1,400 people.

-SOHR said at least 106 of the civilian deaths took place on Tuesday.
+The intensified bombardment of Eastern Ghouta, an area outside Damascus that has been besieged by the regime of Bashar al-Assad for years, drew international condemnation.
+Amnesty International said "flagrant war crimes" were being committed on an "epic scale" there, and the UN children's agency UNICEF published a blank statement, saying in a footnote there were "no words" to describe the suffering of children.

-The monitoring group said the death toll is the highest since the 2013 alleged chemical attack on eastern Ghouta, which activists say killed approximately 1,400 people.
+"For six years, the international community has stood by as the Syrian government has committed crimes against humanity and war crimes with total impunity," said Amnesty International's Syria researcher, Diana Semaan.

 "These are the worst days of our lives in Ghouta," Eastern Ghouta hospital director and pediatrician Amani Ballour said.